hantalj/ai/README.md

-My journey in machine learning in Python
+My journey in machine learning with Python